Version Control with Git and GitHub

 GitHub

-GitHub is a company that hosts git repositories online and provides several collaboration features (among which forking).
-GitHub fosters a great user community and has built a nice web interface to git, also adding great visualization/rendering capacities of your data.
+GitHub is a company that hosts git repositories online and provides collaboration features like forking and pull requests.
+GitHub has a large user community and has built a nice web interface to git, also adding great visualization/rendering capacities of your data.

 GitHub Dashboard